chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2021-03-18-gsp343-optimize-costs-for-google-kubernetes-engine-challenge-lab.md

    kubectl config set-context --current --namespace dev
    ```

-5. Copy the application files to the Shell environment, and then deploy **OnlineBoutique** app to GKE:
+5. Copy the application files to the Shell environment, and then deploy the **OnlineBoutique** app to GKE:

    ```bash
    git clone https://github.com/GoogleCloudPlatform/microservices-demo.git